emanuelpina/emanuelpina.pt/content/posts/postgresql-installation-on-ubuntu.md

 ### Tune PostgreSQL

-One of the downsides of PostgreSQL is its memory performance, so besides optional is higly recommended tune its settings depending on the hardware at our disposale.
+One of the downsides of PostgreSQL is its memory performance, so besides optional is highly recommended tune its settings depending on the hardware at our disposale.

 To do so, we can visit [PGTune](https://pgtune.leopard.in.ua/), fill the form with our system informations and get a list of settings to add/modify in `postgresql.conf`.
 This file can be found in `/etc/postgresql/<version_number>/main` folder.
 In my case, as I'm using the version 10 of PostgreSQL, I use the following command to edit it:
 ```plain